arcuri82/testing_security_development_enterprise_systems/doc/intro/exercises/quiz-game/quiz-game-part-01.md

 Note: the dependencies above are specified with the format `groupId:artifactId`.
 When adding a dependency, not only you need to also specify a `version`, but also the appropriate `scope`.
+To avoid possible conflicts in the dependency versions, use the same ones used in this repository.

 Configure the `maven-compiler-plugin` to use a specific version of Java (i.e., Java 11).